 Services for the Blind

 Services to help improve the quality of life for county residents with visual disorders.

 Reception Centers are located on the 2nd floor of each location.

-This is the starting place to apply for help, including Medicaid health care, Food and Nutrition Services (previously called Food Stamps), Child Care Assistance, as well as General and Emergency Assistance.
-These workers also process youth work permits, free fishing licenses for eligible Medicaid and Food and Nutrition Services participants, and voter registration applications.
+This is the starting place to apply for help, including Medicaid, Food and Nutrition Services (previously called Food Stamps), Child Care Assistance, as well as Emergency Assistance.
+These workers also process free fishing licenses for eligible Medicaid and Food and Nutrition Services participants and voter registration applications.